FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 <!--more-->

 In this article, we'll build on the [example project](https://github.com/FusionAuth/fusionauth-example-node-services-gateway) from that article, focusing on tightening up security by implementing [JSON Web Token](https://tools.ietf.org/html/rfc7519) (JWT) authorization.
 This is a critical security concern because we don't want to allow just any application to call our microservices.
 You may want to re-read the [Centralized Authentication with a Microservices Gateway](/blog/2020/09/15/microservices-gateway/) post to refresh your memory.
+And we've created a new [sample project](https://github.com/timkleier/fusionauth-example-node-services-gateway-jwtauth) with updated source code based on this article.

 Even though we're allowing public access to the Product Catalog, we still want that traffic to come through our gateway application.
 That will ensure centralized access to our Product Catalog, and our microservices will be more protected.